edannenberg/kubler/README.md

 PR are always welcome. ;)

-## Why?
+## Goals

+* Provide a full inhouse base image stack, built from scratch, maximize shared layer utilization
-* Containers should only contain the bare minimum to run
+* Containers should only contain the bare minimum to run:
-* Gentoo shines when it comes to control and optimization
+** Separate build and runtime dependencies
+** Only deploy runtime dependencies
+* Maximum flexibility while assembling the roots, but with minimal effort
+* Keep things maintainable while the stack grows

 ## Features

 * Decoupled build logic
 * Maintain multiple image stacks with differing build engines
 * Generic [root-fs][bob-core] build script to quickly bootstrap a build container
-* Build script seeds/utilizes a binary package cache on the build host to avoid unnecessary compiling
+* Utilizes Gentoo's [binary package][] features for quick rebuilds
 * Simple hook system allows for full control of the build process while retaining modularity
 * Generic image and builder dependencies that can be utilized by build engines
 * Automated image [documentation][nginx-packages] and history when using a CVS

 ### Docker Features

+* Mimics a [nested](https://github.com/docker/docker/issues/7115) docker build
 * Tiny static busybox-uclibc root image (~1.2mb)
-* 2 phase builds to produce a minimal rootfs via seperate build containers
 * Shared layer support for final images, images are not squashed and can depend on other images
 * [s6][] instead of [OpenRC][] as default supervisor (small footprint (<1mb) and proper docker SIGTERM handling)
-* Images are available on [docker.io][gentoo-bb-docker]
+* Reference images are available on [docker.io][gentoo-bb-docker]
+* Push an image stack to a public or private docker registry

 ## How much do I save?